 1,800+ Internship experiences shared online by WashU students, allowing students to reach out to classmates for insider advice & connections.
 Encourage your student to log into students.wustl.edu/success-stories to start browsing.

 Career Interest Groups

 Industry-focused, educational skill-building groups that explore various career opportunities and often include engagement with professionals.
 Groups include:

 - Three+ on-campus and off-campus Career Fairs annually

 - “Lunch with a Pro” and “Coffee with a Pro” and Meetup Events

 - Multiple Road Shows: industry-specific site visits and tours nationwide

 - 7000+ jobs & internships posted by employers on CAREERlink each year

 - Online alumni groups, including the 25,000+ LinkedIn WashU Alumni Group

-The Mission of the WashU Career Center is to support students and alumni as they transform their passions, education, and skills into purposeful career paths by teaching lifelong career development strategies and by connecting our diverse students, alumni, and employers.
+The Mission of the WashU Center for Career Engagement is to support students and alumni as they transform their passions, education, and skills into purposeful career paths by teaching lifelong career development strategies and by connecting our diverse students, alumni, and employers.